varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 ---------------------

 For these options, `varnishd` prints information to standard output and exits.
-When a -x option is used, it must be the only option.
+When a -x option is used, it must be the only option (it outputs documentation in reStructuredText, aka RST).

 -?